aspose-words/Aspose.Words-API-References/english/net/aspose.words/node/range/_index.md

 title: Node.Range
 linktitle: Range
 second_title: Aspose.Words for .NET API Reference
-description: Node property.
+description: Node Range property.
 Returns a Range object that represents the portion of a document that is contained in this node in C#.
 type: docs
 weight: 80
 url: /net/aspose.words/node/range/